Dog Eat Doug by Brian Anderson for September 25, 2021

 9. Wingedcloud yuku

-SapphireSkies Premium Member over 2 years ago
+SapphireSkies Premium Member about 3 years ago

 Our current dog wouldn’t let us or the vet techs clip her nails.
 A groomer has been able to do it with a nail grinder instead of a clipper — and lots of gentle patience.